Secondary Glazing Cost

 Below you will find a step-by-step guide on how to install secondary glazing:

 - Measure Your Window – Use a tape measure to take the measurements of the glass on your window.
-Once you have your measurements, add 25mm to each measurement to give you the size of secondary glazing sheet that you will need.
+Once you have your measurements, add 25mm to each measurement to give you the size of the secondary glazing sheet that you will need.

 - Trim Down Your Secondary Glazing Sheets – Based on the measurements taken in the previous step, mark up your secondary glazing sheets and place them on a cutting table.
 Clamp the plastic down and cut it by hand using a hacksaw or padsaw.